Alice Kyteler: Money

 Kyteler's husbands were all notable wealthy men.
 When each of them died she received a large sum of their money.
-She may have married her husbands for love, but Kyteler's speed in remarrying and the speed of her husband's deaths after marriage suggests she was not interested in their company or personalities when she selected them.
-Considering their common trait was their wealth, this appears to be the most likely motive.
-This was also considered to be the likely motive from the perspectives of the people of Kilkenny.
+She may have married her husbands for love, but Kyteler's speed in remarrying and the speed of her husband's deaths after marriage seem suspect, although it was the fourteenth century.
+This was also considered to be the likely motive from the perspectives of Ledrede and her stepchildren.

 Relationship values in Ireland

 Another potential motive was that Kyteler's personal needs were restrained due to patriarchal values in Ireland during her time.
 There were two approaches to marital laws in Ireland due to discrepancies between the Anglo-Normans and the Gaelic Irish.
 For both groups, there were limited reasons divorce or an annulment would be approved, which included the prolonged absence of one partner, breakage of a pre-marriage agreement or contract, and impotence, among others.
 It is possible that Kyteler wanted to leave her husbands but did not meet any of the annulment-worthy complaints, and so resorted to murder instead.

 Open displays of sexuality were highly scorned in medieval Ireland.
 It was considered sinful to take part in or even think of committing such acts, including masturbation.
 During the investigation of Kyteler's room, a pipe with ointment was found in her nightstand.
 It has been argued that this item was a dildo.
-This item being in Kyteler's nightstand suggests that she was comfortable going against the sexual standards of her time.
+This item being on Kyteler's nightstand suggests that she was comfortable going against the sexual standards of her time.
 It is possible that her husbands did not satisfy her in this way or approve of her sexuality, which may have led her to try to find a husband who would.